bjscsn/SimplexLogger/README.md

 SimplexLogger is a unidirectional single-threaded (i.e. non-duplex) logger.
 It was written primarily to monitor the output of an Arduino-controlled sensors in a microbiology lab.

 I did not know how to read from a COM port, so I searched the internet and found a note on stackoverflow.
-The idea was derived from *shshank's* basic principle found at https://stackoverflow.com/questions/19231465/how-to-make-a-serial-port-sniffer-sniffing-physical-port-using-a-python  (accessed:2023-05-18).
-I don't know *shshank*, but if you, *shshank*, ever read this, please accept a heartfelt **thank you** and a **virtual beer**.
-(And, yes, I am German)
+I found *shshank's* basic principle at https://stackoverflow.com/questions/19231465/how-to-make-a-serial-port-sniffer-sniffing-physical-port-using-a-python  (accessed:2023-05-18).
+I don't know *shshank*, but if you ever read this, please accept a heartfelt **thank you** and a **virtual beer**.

 The code here is obviously different.